 Downloading “updates” without verifying

 As with free software, check to ensure that the “update” is legit.
 Don’t download anything unless you can confirm it is from the operating system you use.
 Don’t rely on emails to do updates—Apple and Windows updates will come through the operating system itself.
 Here are the signs that a shopping site may be fraudulent.

 Opening email attachments without verifying the source

 “Never download a file or an attachment from a source that you don’t know and trust,” says Emil Hozan, Junior Threat Analyst at WatchGuard Technologies, to Reader’s Digest.
 “You’ll avoid a lot of viruses and malware that way.”

 Keeping too many tabs or windows open

 Keeping tabs and windows open that you’re not actually using can really bog down computer performance, Boissonneault tells us.
 “I had a user that would call typically once a month regarding the need for a new computer because hers was so slow.
 Then it would turn out she had literally hundreds of windows open!”
 Closing out windows and tabs is just one way to speed up a slow computer.
-Here are some other ways to speed your computer up.

 Allowing too many startup processes